Dual Diagnosis Treatment Great Falls, MT

 Services provided:

-• Recovery management, mental health services and social skills development
+• Recovery management, social skills training and mental health services

 Instar Community Services - 71.9 miles from Great Falls, MT

-Instar Community Services is a dual diagnosis treatment center in Helena, Montana that offers treatment for mental health and substance abuse disorders that include post-traumatic stress disorder as well as antisocial personality disorder.
+Instar Community Services is a dual-diagnosis treatment center in Helena, Montana that provides treatment for substance abuse and mental health disorders that include personality disorders as well as schizoid personality disorder.

 Address: 1824 North Last Chance Gulch, Helena, MT 59601 in Lewis and Clark County